Spain: The Politics of the Catholic Monarchs

 However, some clarification is in order here:

-• both Castile and Aragon retained their own laws and customs;
+• both Castile and the Crown of Aragón (i. e.
+Aragón, Catalonia and Valencia) retained their own laws and customs;

-• the kingdom of Aragon included the modern autonomous communities of Catalonia and Valencia, as well as southern Italy (the kingdom of Naples) and Sicily and Sardinia;
+• the Crown of Aragón included the modern autonomous communities of Catalonia and Valencia, as well as southern Italy (the kingdom of Naples) and Sicily and Sardinia;

 • Castile because of its larger size and greater population dominated the relationship;